What does a Mammography Technologist do?

 Education and Training Requirements

-Most mammography technicians have an associate's degree or a bachelor's degree in radiology.
+Most mammography technicians have an associate degree or a bachelor's degree in radiology.
 Sometimes during these undergraduate programs technicians will specialize in mammography.
-The American Registry for Radiologic Technologists also certifies mammography technician, and there are forty states that currently require this certification by law in order to practice.
+The American Registry for Radiologic Technologists also certifies mammography technicians, and forty states currently require this certification by law to practice.

 Salary